Need to talk? Call 1800 882 436.

 The second stage of labour is the time from when your cervix is fully dilated to the birth of your baby.

-• 1 to 2 hours if you've had a baby before
+• around 3 hours if you have had a baby before

 Third stage of labour